Advanced Provisioner Device Settings

 ---|---|---|

-You can configure one or more "dialnow" rules on your phone.
-When the dialed number matches the "dialnow" string, the number will be dialed out automatically.
-For example, if you configure a "dialnow" rule as "2xx", then any entered three-digit string beginning with 2 will be dialed out automatically on the phone.
+Dialnow | Rule | Enter the rule values.
+For example, if you configure a "dialnow" rule as "2xx", then if a user enters a three-digit string beginning with 2, it will be dialed out automatically on the phone. |

 Lines | Enter each line this should apply to, separated by commas | |